 Following a Paleo diet on its own does not explicitly target the condition of ketosis like the focus of a ketogenic diet.

-Ketosis will occur naturally with a Paleo nutrition plan and will also support through eating natural and healthy foods.
+Ketosis will occur naturally with a Paleo nutrition plan and will also support weight loss through eating natural and healthy foods.

 Vegetables